Electric Vehicle Energy Management System (EV EMS)

 Outcomes from this pilot include:

-Charging data assessing whether EV EMS activates as intended when panel is reaching threshold without impacting the car’s ability to reach the driver’s anticipated state of charge
+Charging data that assessed whether EV EMS activates as intended when the circuit panel is reaching its maximum threshold and how it affected the car’s ability to reach the driver’s anticipated state of charge

 Comparison of costs for EMS devices versus utility make-ready costs involving panel and service upgrades